Gnome lawn ornaments or garden dwarfs as they are sometimes called may look like a statue of a dwarf but they are not.

 They are a lawn ornament with a fairy tale twist.
 If you look closely at them you can see that the garden gnome ornaments bear a striking resemblance to the dwarfs in Walt Disney's Snow White and the Seven Dwarfs.
 The gnomes wear the same little peaked hat as Disney's seven dwarfs, are short in stature, and have chubby little cheeks just like the dwarfs.
 So could it be that the garden gnomes are actually miniature dwarfs who have somehow managed to escape from their fairy tale world?

 You can spot chubby little gnomes everywhere in the summer.
 They abound on lawns and in gardens throughout virtually every town.
-Garden gnomes are watering flowers, tending vegetable plots, climbing trees, and a few are even mooning me as I drive by.
+Garden gnomes are watering flowers, tending vegetable plots, climbing trees, and a few are even mooning me as you drive by.

 If the truth is to be told garden gnomes are not dwarfs - they just look like them.
 Dwarfs are people who are exceptionally short in stature where as gnomes are a race of being all their own.